Are you considering opening or switching your investment account? If so, you need to consider Ally Invest.

 Fortunately, Ally Invest has really competitive trading fees.
 Their affordable fees apply to all types of trades.

 Fees for Stocks

-- $1 per bond $10 min.
+- $1 per bond, $10 min.

-This makes trading and viewing your portfolio even easier, as you can trade a stock sitting in your lazy boy chair and watching TV if you want to.
+This makes trading and viewing your portfolio easy.
+You can trade a stock sitting in your recliner and watching TV if you want.